hsehestedt/WIM-Tools/README.md

 # WIM-Tools
 WIM (Windows Image Management) Tools is a set of tools to create, modify, and manage your Windows images

+< Bear with me.
+This project is just now being setup.
+Code that is ready should be available by Sep 9, 2021 >

 Here are of some of the things that you can do with WIM Tools:

 - Inject Windows updates into one or more editions of Windows (Home, Pro, Education, etc.) and then combine them all into a single Windows image.